-Scientific Journal Of King Faisal University
+Scientific Journal Of King Faisal University: Basic and Applied Sciences

 ع

-Scientific Journal of King Faisal University / Basic and Applied Sciences
+Scientific Journal of King Faisal University: Basic and Applied Science

 Determining Optimal Conditions of Diacetyl Production Produced by Lactococcus Lactis Bacteria